Kong/kong-oauth2-hello-world/README.md

 *Note:* In our example we are skipping the log-in of the user, which is something you will do in production **before** showing the authorization page.

-With your browser, go to `http://127.0.0.1:3000/authorize?response_type=code&scope=email%20address&client_id=318f98be1453427bc2937fceab9811bd` to show the authrorization page.
+With your browser, go to `http://127.0.0.1:3000/authorize?response_type=code&scope=email%20address&client_id=318f98be1453427bc2937fceab9811bd` to show the authorization page.
 You will see a page like:

 ![Authorization Prompt](http://i.imgur.com/JdY0H0K.png)